 Balkan's second research project explores the political afterlives of terrorism.
 It analyzes the complex negotiations accompanying the burial of terrorists and victims of political violence in Europe and the United States.
 Drawing on case studies including "Boston Bomber" Tamerlan Tsarnaev, the Charlie Hebdo attacks in Paris, Turkey's "Cemetery of Traitors," and Osama Bin Laden's burial at sea, it investigates how the governance of "unwanted bodies" helps delimit the boundaries of moral and political communities.

 His work has been published in peer reviewed journals including Studies in Ethnicity and Nationalism, Journal of Intercultural Studies, Contemporary French Civilization, and in Muslims in the UK and Europe, an edited volume from the Centre of Islamic Studies at the University of Cambridge.
 Click here to access his publications and CV.

 At Swarthmore, Balkan is proud to serve as a faculty mentor for the Richard Rubin Scholar Mentoring Program.
 He is an active member of the campus community and has organized numerous public lectures, workshops, and events on a wide range of contemporary political issues.
-In the 2017 - 2018 academic year, he and Sofia Fenner (Bryn Mawr) are leading a Mellon Tri-College Faculty Workshop on "Global Ethnographies," aimed at fostering interdisciplinary conversation and collaboration among ethnographers and other qualitative researchers at Swarthmore, Bryn Mawr, and Haverford Colleges.
+In the 2017 - 2018 academic year, he and Sofia Fenner (Bryn Mawr) are leading a Mellon Tri-College Faculty Workshop on "Global Ethnographies," aimed at fostering interdisciplinary conversation and collaboration among qualitative researchers at Swarthmore, Bryn Mawr, and Haverford Colleges.